bakerdh/ouroboros/README.md

 Minimal repository to test automatic manuscript generation using Quarto, and subsequent relocation of the pdf back to the main branch.
+Uses github actions, largely based on an implementation by Lincoln Colling (ljcolling) but with some minor tweaks.